ashdavies/talks/2023/07/06/beyond-the-mockery.md

 ---

+---

 # Testing: Mocks
+## Interaction Verification 👎

+^ Biggest problem with mocks, they verify the interaction, not the outcome.

+^ Doesn't matter if invocation is correct, if the outcome is wrong.

+^ At some point, you're testing the language.

+---

+# Testing: Mocks
-## Alternatives
+## What Now?

 ![right](pedro-monkey-puppet.gif)

+^ Insights from experience, not regurgitating blog posts.

-^ So we're already using mocks, what are our alternatives?
+^ So what are our alternatives?

 ---